emqx/emqx-docs/en_US/getting-started/getting-started.md

 ::::

-Now that we have successfully started EMQX, we can continue to test the connection and message services with the built-in Dashboard WebSocket tool.
+Now that you have successfully started EMQX.

 ## Verify the connection

+You can continue to test the connection and message services with the built-in Dashboard WebSocket tool.

 ::: tip Prerequisites
 The broker address and the port information should be prepared before testing the connection: